 Work in Georgia’s film/TV industry

-- Hands-on instruction and training working with a package of professional equipment (cameras, sound gear, lights, etc.) as well as production trucks, generators and sound studio space.
+Work hands-on with professional production equipment (cameras, sound gear, lights, etc.) as well as production trucks and generators on studio soundstages

-- One-on-one job counseling to include resume preparation, job research and job placement outreach.
+Receive one-on-one job counseling to include resume preparation, job research and job placement outreach from GFA

-For more information on the Georgia Film Academy and the certification, visit http://georgiafilmacademy.org.
+For more information about the Georgia Film Academy, please visit: https://www.georgiafilmacademy.edu/

 Department of Theatre & Dance